MasatakaYm/respac_batch/README.md

 x.run_respac()

 # You can invoke each step individually.
-# 0. Make direcotry for output
+# 0. Make direcotries for output
 x.init()

 # 1. PDB2PQR step